-- 12.1 Cardinal Newman recognises the importance of teaching children how to stay safe and look after their mental health and are committed to equipping children with the skills and knowledge to have successful and happy lives. - 12.2 Cardinal Newman will teach children about safeguarding, including online safety. - 12.3 Schools and colleges play a crucial role in preventative education.
+- 12.1 Cardinal Newman Catholic School recognises the importance of teaching children how to stay safe and look after their mental health and are committed to equipping children with the skills and knowledge to have successful and happy lives. - 12.2 The school will teach children about safeguarding, including online safety as part of the Pastoral Curriculum PSHE.

+12.3 Schools and colleges play a crucial role in preventative education.
 Preventative education is most effective in the context of a whole-school or college approach that prepares pupils and students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.
-Cardinal Newman/college will have a clear set of values and standards, upheld and demonstrated throughout all aspects of school/college life.
-These will be underpinned by Cardinal Newman/college's behaviour policy and pastoral support system, as well as by a planned programme of evidence based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum (RSHE). - 12.3 Children at Cardinal Newman will receive the following as part of our promotion of safeguarding across the curriculum: - 6 safeguarding specific weeks across the school year focusing specifically on safeguarding matters during PSHE/Pastoral Time.
+The school/college will have a clear set of values and standards, upheld and demonstrated throughout all aspects of school/college life.
+These will be underpinned by the school/college's behaviour policy and pastoral support system, as well as by a planned programme of evidence based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum (RSHE).

+12.3 Children at Cardinal Newman Catholic School will receive the following as part of our promotion of safeguarding across the curriculum: